 COVER grew from a collaboration between Dartmouth College students, other community volunteers, and a Bates College graduate who wanted to complete home repair projects that would benefit families and individuals with low incomes.
 The volunteers recognized need in the community and COVER began to fill the void.

-COVER also benefits from the good work of AmeriCorps*VISTA members, who are serve one-year terms with our program.
+COVER also benefits from the good work of AmeriCorps members, who serve one-year terms with our program.
 In the future, COVER volunteers will continue to contribute to all aspects of program success.
 The work of COVER unquestionably could not take place without the generous support of the local community.